Azure/azure-rest-api-specs/documentation/api-scenario/references/Variables.md

 ## Convention: parameter name in example

-In one rest call step, if we have any parameter, for example it's named `param`, in the step requestParameters, with value `paramValue`, and test scenario has variable `param`, then by default, test scenario loader will:
+In one rest call step, if we have any parameter, for example it's named `param`, in the step requestParameters, with value `paramValue`, and API scenario has variable `param`, then by default, API scenario loader will:

 - replace the parameter value of `param` to `$(param)` so that it will reference the variable value.
 - replace `paramValue` to `$(param)` in every string in request body (in requestParameter) and in responseExpected.

 For example, for the following step with loaded requestParameter and responseExpected

 ```yaml
 requestParameters:
   subscriptionId: 00000000-0000-0000-0000-000000000000